Measurement Guide

 Around the fullest part of the chest

 Wrap the tape around your back and across the fullest point of your bust.
-The tape should be parallel to the floor and snug without compressing.
-Wear a non-padded bra for consistency.
+Keep it parallel to the floor and snug without compressing.
+Wear a non-padded bra for consistent results.

-Tip: Breathe normally and do not puff out your chest or hold your breath.
+Tip: Breathe normally.
+Do not puff out your chest or hold your breath.
+"Enhanced" measurements will throw off your classification.Example: 36" (91 cm)

 3